 How to Stop Endpoint Attacks from Harming Customer Relationships

 Of course, the best way to stop endpoint attacks from harming customer relationships is to prevent their occurrence altogether.
 But should the worst happen, being able to prove that endpoint threat detection and response (EDR) was in place, it is easier to protect or rebuild those relationships with customers, either by showing you genuinely did all you could or minimising what could have been a major problem.
-In summary, EDR helps uphold good customer relationships by:
+EDR helps uphold good customer relationships by:

 - Demonstrating to customers that your organisation is taking steps to protect against endpoint-borne threats

-In summary, EDR can be a powerful strategic security tool in business and deliver value far beyond the threat identification and isolation capabilities it’s best known for.
+EDR can be a powerful strategic security tool in business and deliver value far beyond the threat identification and isolation capabilities it’s best known for.
 Compliance control, employee security engagement and customer trust can all benefit from EDR and prove just how versatile and valuable this superhero security solution is.

-Sentis Managed Solutions Provides EDR Solutions
+Sentis Managed Solutions Provides Advanced Endpoint Protection Solutions

 Are you considering adding EDR to your security stack or want to confirm your current threat detection and response is working to best effect?